-"If you were to show this record to any ex-perienced trial lawyer in the world, he would tell you that there was not any evidence at all.

-"Honestly, I have never in my over forty nonestly, I have never in my over rorty years' experience seen tried a case that was as absolutely devoid of evidence as this.
+- "If you were to show this record to any experienced trial lawyer in the world, he would tell you that there was not any evidence at all." - "Honestly, I have never in my over forty years' experience seen tried a case that was as absolutely devoid of evidence as this.
 That is the honest truth.
 I have never seen one like it."

-But that was not the only time the anti-trust lawyers made such serious "allegations" against A&P which were false.
+one like it."
+But that was not the only time the anti-trust lawyers made such serious "allegations" against, A&P which were false.
 In our second ad we told you about the time in Wilson, North Carolina, they charged A&P's fresh fruit and vegetable buying subsidiary, and other good American citizens, with conspiring to fix and depress prices paid farmers for potatoes in North Carolina, Virginia and Maryland.
 Here again, as in the Washington bread case, the charges were false.

-This was the time Federal Judge C. C. Wyche directed the jury to bring in a verdict of "not
+This was the time Federal Judge C. C. Wyche directed the jury to bring in a verdict of "not guilty".

-It was the time he said to the anti-trust lawyers:

-"I have studied this case from the very out-set.
-In my opinion there is no testimony produced from which it can reasonably be inferred that the defendants entered into combination to depress or lower the price

-"I might say that I never tried a case in my I might say that I never tried a case in my life where a greater effort, more work, more investigation had been done, combing almost with a fine-tooth comb to gather evidence, as was done in this case.

-"But, as was said a long time ago, you can't make brick without straw, and you can't make a case without facts."
+- It was the time he said to the anti-trust lawyers: - "I have studied this case from the very outset.
+In my opinion there is no testimony produced from which it can reasonably be inferred that the defendants entered into a combination to depress or lower the price of potatoes. - "I might say that I never tried a case in my life where a greater effort, more work, more investigation had been done, combing almost with a fine-tooth comb to gather evidence, as was done in this case. - "But, as was said a long time ago, you can't make brick without straw, and you can't make a case without facts."